Stop Wasting AI's Potential: A Practical Guide to Prompts That Actually Work

 This is where people often get confused.
 "AI" is actually an umbrella term covering many different technologies:

-Chatbots and assistants (ChatGPT, Claude, Grok, Gemini) — you type a question, they answer in natural language.
-This is what most people interact with today.
+• Chatbots & assistants (ChatGPT, Claude, Grok, Gemini) — you type a question, they answer in natural language

-Image generators (Midjourney, DALL-E, Adobe Firefly) — you describe a picture in words, and AI creates it from scratch.
+• Image generators (Midjourney, DALL-E, Adobe Firefly) — describe a picture in words, AI creates it from scratch

-Voice AI (Siri, Alexa, Google Assistant) — AI that understands and responds to spoken language.
+• Voice AI (Siri, Alexa, Google Assistant) — understands and responds to spoken language

-AI in products you already use — Gmail's smart reply, Google Maps' traffic prediction, Spotify's song recommendations, YouTube's autoplay.
-These are all powered by AI.
+• AI in products you already use — Gmail smart reply, Google Maps traffic, Spotify recommendations, YouTube autoplay

 You don't need to understand the technical details to use AI.
 But a basic idea helps.

-Think of it like this: the AI has read a massive amount of human writing — billions of articles, books, websites, and conversations.
-From all of that, it learned the patterns of how language works, what words mean, how ideas connect, and how humans respond to questions.
+Think of it this way: the AI has read billions of articles, books, websites, and conversations.
+From all of that, it learned the patterns of how language works, what words mean, and how humans respond to questions.

-It's also why it can sometimes get things wrong — it's predicting what a good answer looks like, not consulting a database of verified facts.
+This is also why it can sometimes get things wrong — it's predicting a good answer, not consulting a verified database of facts.

-In everyday conversation, using these terms interchangeably is fine.
-But now you know they're nested inside each other: Deep Learning ⊂ Machine Learning ⊂ AI.
+In everyday conversation, using these interchangeably is fine.
+But now you know they're nested: LLMs ⊂ Deep Learning ⊂ Machine Learning ⊂ AI.

 Should You Be Excited or Worried?